Kontowicz/Kontowicz.github.io/_posts/2020-09-16-encrypted-pastebin-1.md

 * Encodings like base64 often need to be modified for URLs.
 Thanks, HTTP
 * What is stopping you from modifying the data?
 Not having the key is no excuse

-I created new post.
-After submitting post in address bar appears new url with param.
+I created a new post.
+After submitting a post in the address bar appears a new url with param.
 I modified this value, and that caused an error:

 ![Flag](assets/encrypted_pastebin/flag0/flag.png)

-flag is hidden in error message.
+the flag is hidden in an error message.

 * * *